Hillandale offers specialized pelvic floor therapy for men and women suffering from pelvic floor dysfunction (PFD).

 - To aide women in delivering babies

-Symptoms of PFD include incontinence (involuntary loss of urine or stool), chronic constipation, pain in the genital region and pain during sexual intercourse.
+Symptoms of PFD include incontinence (involuntary loss of urine or stool), chronic constipation, pain in the genital and/or abdominal region and pain during sexual intercourse.
 Besides being physically uncomfortable, these symptoms often create a social and hygiene problems for both men and women.
 They are not a normal part of aging or a disease process.
 Fortunately, they are treatable with pelvic floor therapy.

 - Chronic constipation